 Expertise and Services

 There are a lot of criminal offences and therefore also a lot of types of criminal cases.
-We can assist you in each of them, either as a victim or as a suspect.
+We have expertise and can assist you in each of them, either as a victim or as a suspect.
 This also applies to the many forms of special criminal law, for example in cases of social criminal law, fiscal criminal law and customs criminal law, environmental criminal law, urban planning infringements, bankruptcy offences and corporate criminal law in the broad sense.

 If you are suspected of having committed a crime, we will discuss with you, and when the case lends itself to it, whether your file is eligible for a friendly settlement.